mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 // future research topic! design a rad hardened FPGA using this approach!

 == High-level TMR approaches
-On the higher-level side, several authors have investigated applying TMR directly to the HDL source code.
+Several authors have investigated applying TMR directly to the HDL source code - a much higher level approach than either netlist or gate level.
 One of the most notable examples was introduced by Kulis @Kulis2017, through a tool he calls "TMRG".
 TMRG operates on Verilog RTL by implementing the majority of a Verilog parser and elaborator from scratch.
 It takes as input Verilog RTL, as well as a selection of Verilog source comments that act as annotations to guide the tool on its behaviour.
 In turn, the tool modifies the design code and outputs processed Verilog RTL that implements TMR, as well as Synopsys Design Compiler design constraints.
 Like the goal of TaMaRa, the TMRG approach is designed to target both FPGAs and ASICs, and for FPGAs, Kulis correctly identifies the issue that not all FPGA blocks can be replicated.
 For example, a design that instantiates a PLL clock divider on an FPGA that only contains one PLL could not be replicated.
 Kulis also correctly identifies that optimisation-driven synthesis tools such as Yosys and Synopsys DC will eliminate TMR logic as part of the synthesis pipeline, as the redundancy is, by nature, redundant and subject to removal.
 In Yosys, this occurs specifically in the `opt_share` and `opt_clean` passes according to specific advice from the development team @Engelhardt2024.
 However, unlike Synopsys DC, Yosys is not constraint driven, which means that Kulis' constraint-based approach to preserving TMR logic through optimisation would not work in this case.
 Finally, since TMRG re-implements the majority of a synthesis tool's frontend (including the parser and elaborator), it is limited to only supporting Verilog.
 Yosys natively supports Verilog and some SystemVerilog, with plugins @synlig providing more complete SV and VHDL support.
 Since TaMaRa uses Yosys' existing frontend, it should be more reliable and useable with many more HDLs.

-Khatri @Khatri2020 also proposes a similar approach

-#TODO("The other high level papers")
+Lee et al. @Lee2017 present "TLegUp", an extension to the prior "LegUp" High Level Synthesis (HLS) tool.
+As stated earlier in this document, modern FPGAs and ASICs are typically designed using Hardware Description Languages (HDLs).
+HLS is an alternative approach that aims to synthesise FPGA/ASIC designs from high-level software source code, typically the C or C++ programming languages.
+Despite the productivity gains, and in this case the benefits of pipelined voters, HLS does not come without its own issues.
+Lahti et al. @Lahti2019 note that the quality of HLS results continues to be worse than those designed with RTL, and HLS generally does not see widespread industry usage in production designs. #TODO("")

+Khatri et al. @Khatri2018 propose a similar, albeit much less sophisticated approach.
+They develop a Matlab script that ingests a Verilog RTL module, instantiates it three times (to replicate it), and wraps it in a new top-level module.
+They also propose a new majority voter using a 2:1 multiplexer, which they claim has 50% better Fault Mask Ratio (FMR) than the traditional AND-gate based approach.
+The authors test only one single circuit, described as a "simple benchmark design", in a fault-injection RTL simulation.
+They do not use any systematic verification methodology that other authors use, only injecting a limited number of faults into one single design.
+Khatri et al. also make no mention of the limitations that other authors identify for this high-level TMR approach.
+This includes the PPA trade-offs that Benites @Benites2018 and Johnson @Johnson2010 identify, as well as the logic optimisation and resource utilisation issues that Kulis @Kulis2017 correctly pointed out.
+The decision to develop the tool as a GUI application is highly questionable as it significantly interrupts the typical command-line based synthesis flow.
+This is especially true for ASICs, which have very long synthesis pipelines that are typically Tcl scripted.
+Whilst this approach is not exactly very thorough or high quality, the higher reliability voter circuit may possibly be worth investigating.

 == TMR verification
 While Benites @Benites2018 @Benites2018a discusses verification of the automated TMR process, there is also